 What kind of diet can help manage diabetes?
 Learn more here.

-Experts believe inflammation may help trigger the development of various health conditions, such as:
+Experts believe inflammation may help trigger the development of various health conditions,

 - cardiovascular disease